Skip to main content

 Fedora 28

-On Fedora, the following certificates are disabled for Java by default
+In Fedora, the following certificates are disabled for Java by default

 jdk.certpath.disabledAlgorithms=MD2, MD5, DSA, RSA keySize < 2048

-On this line, the number 2048 needs to be replaced with 1024 (in the file /etc/crypto-policies/back-ends/java.config)
+on this line, replace the number 2048 with 1024 (in the file /etc/crypto-policies/back-ends/java.config)

-After making this change, Flexi will start up correctly.
+After that, Flexi will start up correctly.

 Fedora 34, openSUSE Tumbleweed, openSUSE 15.4